 - Create one main message, your home base.
 Support it with 3 positive points.

 - To maximize message effectiveness, deliver the message to customers now at Point A. Repeat the same exact message at Point B, the customer’s moment of choice, to evoke the desired behavior.

 That’s how your marketing message can become more powerful than ever before, by using the magic of 3s.

-How to create your own message map is one topic we’ll discuss in my ANA workshop, Fast-Forward Your Content Marketing, April 12 in Chicago.
+How to create your own message map is one topic we’ll discuss in my ANA workshop, Fast-Forward Your Content Marketing, on April 12 in Chicago.